madeindjs/Zombie-Outbreak/README.md

     git clone https://github.com/a-tamang/Zombie-Outbreak
     python zombie-outbreak

+if you want, you can specify a number of zombie and / or humans with argparse:

+    python zombie-outbreak --zombies 30 --humans 20

 ## Developpement

 Developped only in Python from an originally idea of [Ashish Tamang](https://github.com/a-tamang) in winter 2012.
 Forked and updated in June 2016 by [Alexandre Rousseau](https://github.com/madeindjs).

+### Dependencies

+* [clint](https://pypi.python.org/pypi/clint/) for terminal color (it's more beautifull)

 ### Unit Test